What to Expect When you Visit a Pelvic Floor PT

 There are many other ways of treating pelvic floor dysfunction, and the musculoskeletal conditions that impact it, such as targeting the lower back and hips through massage and exercises, as well as emotional regulation and stress management techniques.

 A Holistic Approach

-Stress levels and our emotional wellbeing hugely impact our physical health, affecting everything from posture to pelvic floor engagement.
+Stress levels, lifestyle, and emotional wellbeing hugely impact our physical health, affecting everything from posture to pelvic floor engagement.

-At SOPTRI we are grateful to have Sylvie as our resident specialized Women’s Health PT, who is also a trained yoga therapist.
-Many of our patient’s have found the relaxation and breathing techniques, such as belly breathing, that she recommends to be invaluable in their wellness journey as these techniques support the nervous system and psychological health.
+At SOPTRI both myself (Sylvie Le) and Ellyn Wertella serve as specialized Pelvic Health PTs.
+We both work to integrate education, behavior modification, yoga, diet, and exercise into our treatment plans.
+Many of our patient’s have found the relaxation and breathing techniques, such as belly breathing, that is frequently recommended to be invaluable in their wellness journey as these techniques support the nervous system and psychological health.